MoTLD/pBook/README.md

 - Single push up/down to advance a whole screen
 - Double push up/down to go to the top/bottom
 - Long push up/down to continouos scrolling
-- Single push select to activate/deactivate auto scrolling
+- Single push select to activate/deactivate auto scrolling (todo: adjustable scrolling rate)
-- Double push select to enter fake clock mode (Perfect for exams! :P)
+- At the end of each note, simply go back and select the next note to continue reading (todo: advance to next note)
+- Last note read and position in each note will be saved automatically on exit

 Extra
 =====

-If you like my work, buy me a drink https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZWE8DKMCP6ENJ
+You can buy a drink for debuti, the author of the original Pebble Notepad upon which this is largely based, at https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZWE8DKMCP6ENJ

+I'll accept tips for my contribution at bitcoin address 33djsmdX8pK91zhvGeZVEKdKMB7b6Zraa4

 License